-rg-listener is to be installed at a hosting provider or end-user environment and listens for WAN connections. rg-sender acts as an HTTP proxy and accepts HTTP requests (with the
+Railgun consists of two programs: rg-listener and rg-sender. rg-listener is to be installed at a hosting provider or end-user environment and listens for WAN connections. rg-sender is to be installed at Cloudflare locations and establishes connections across the WAN.

+rg-sender acts as an HTTP proxy and accepts HTTP requests (with the CF-ORIGIN-IP and CF-WAN-ID headers) and sends them across the WAN to the rg-listener which then contacts the real web server.

 Both ends use Memcached for page caching for the delta compression.
 If Memcached is not working then both ends still operate without delta compression.

 Both programs write a log file containing detailed information about operation. rg-listener reads a configuration file named rg.config which is assumed to be in the same directory as the program.
 The location of the configuration file can be set on the command line with the -config option.

 The IP on which to listen for WAN connections.
 Default to an empty string meaning all interfaces.

 The port on which to listen for WAN connections.
 Defaults to 2408.